jazzband/wagtailmenus/docs/source/rendering_menus/template_tag_reference.rst

 You can change the CSS class strings used to indicate 'active' and 'ancestor' statuses by utilising the :ref:`ACTIVE_CLASS` and :ref:`ACTIVE_ANCESTOR_CLASS` settings.

-By default, menu items linking to custom URLs will also be attributed with the 'active' class if their ``link_url`` value matches the path of the current request _exactly_.
-However, there is now an alternative solution available, which you can enable by setting :ref:`CUSTOM_URL_SMART_ACTIVE_CLASSES` to ``True`` in your project's settings.

 -----

 allow_repeating_parents